Krzysztof Kieslowski

 A girl calls her boyfriend, who is far away.
 They rarely see each other.
 At the same time, the phone rings in a nearby apartment: Auguste, a law student who has a dog, picks up the phone and talks to his girlfriend.

-At night, Valentine, an attractive fashion model, runs over a dog, and, feeling guilty, she drives to the address she finds on the collar.
+At night, Valentine, an attractive fashion model, hits a dog with her car, and, feeling guilty, she drives to the address she finds on the collar.
 The owner of the dog is an old man who seems to live alone in an apartment with the door open.
 He is indifferent to the news and refuses the dog.
-She takes the dog to a veterinarian (who tells her the dog is pregnant) and adopt it.
+She takes the dog to a veterinarian (who tells her the dog is pregnant) and adopts it.

 She wins money at a slot machine and receives a cheque that she was not expecting.
 But the day is ruined by an article in the newspaper about drug addicts: the picture is of her brother's.
 She asks someone (Marie) to leave a message for Marc to call her back.
 She takes the dog to the park but the dog runs away, first into a church, and then disappears.
 She guesses that the dog must have returned home, and in fact finds him with the old man.
 The cheque was for him, to pay for the veterinarian.
 But he doesn't want the dog: it's hers to take.
 She gets a chance to wander around the house and finds out that the old man is an odd pervert who has built a sophisticated device to listen into his neighbords' telephone conversations.
 She hears a man talk to his lover.
 She is disgusted, but the old man doesn't seem embarrassed at all.
 He challenges her to go and tell the neighbor.
 She walks straight out determined to do just that.
 The wife lets her in and tells her that her husband is on the phone.
 Again, Valentine wanders around the house and so sees their daughter, who is eavesdropping her dad's love conversation.
 Valentine finds an excuse and walks out of the house, possibly afraid of doing more harm than good, or embarrassed that the little girl already knows about her dad's love affair.
 Valentine returns to the old man's house and confronts him.
 He is not ashamed: his hobby doesn't do any harm, and doesn't change the course of events.
 He used to be a judge and never knew what was the truth.
 Now at least he, Joseph, knows the truth about everything that happens in his neighborhood.
 Valentine seems shocked: she can relate the old man's cynicism to a young friend, someone who discovered he was not his father's son.
 The judge guesses that she is talking about her brother, and that her brother must have become a junkie.
 She says she pities the old man, but maybe she is also fascinated by how well he knows mankind.